The Impact of Purging on the Body

 Oral Complications

 Purging through self-induced vomiting causes various oral complications.
-Unlike many complications seen in eating disorder patients, several oral complications are irreversible and will require further intervention to restore function and/or improve appearance.
+Unlike many complications seen in eating disorder patients, some of the oral complications are irreversible and will require further intervention to restore function and/or improve appearance.

 Sialadenosis

 Also known as parotid gland enlargement or colloquially as “chipmunk cheeks,” sialadenosis is a hallmark of purging.
 It typically occurs 3-4 days after purging has ceased.
 Sialadenosis causes bilateral enlargement of the parotid glands, and in rare cases, other salivary glands.
-It is thought to occur due to either a backup of saliva that is no longer needed, cholinergic stimulation of the glands or hypertrophy of the glands to help meet demands of increased saliva production.2
+It is thought to occur due to either a backup of saliva that is no longer needed, cholinergic stimulation of the glands or hypertrophy of the glands to help meet demands of increased saliva production.
+Treatment includes cessation of vomiting and supportive care until the salivary gland hypertrophy normalizes.

 Hyperamylasemia